The light that sparkles in the quarry’s hole,

 Pressing diamonds out of water’s coal,

-Dresses up the ceiling as the quartz
+Dresses up the ceiling now the way the quartz

-Lights the quarries that it courts,
+Lights the visitors it courts,

 To crystallize our skin in borrowed fire,